 I grew up on mining towns in remote parts of South Africa, and joined the English Department in 2010.
 I am now a senior lecturer in southern African and postcolonial literatures.
-Much of my research deals with very local materials – the natural, literary and social histories of Cape Town – as it explores the difficult relation between postcolonial and environmentalist approaches in the humanities.
+Much of my research explores the difficult relation between postcolonial and environmentalist approaches in the humanities, and what questions of deep time, slow violence, climate change and the non-human do to literary form.

-At the moment, I am particularly interested in how ideas of space and place play out in compelling non-fiction narrative – especially in those parts of the world that are subject to extreme spatial distortion and inequality.
 In work on writers like Rachel Carson and Arundhati Roy, I have explored the language of public science writing and environmental justice, tracing how unstable ideas of ‘conservation’, ‘ecology’ and ‘pollution’ might be engaged from the global South.
 Subsequent projects have focused on scientific projects and infrastructures - national highways; the Square Kilometre Array Telescope (SKA); landscapes of waste - as well as the ecological, social and cultural legacies of nuclear and mining industries in Africa.

-I also have a strong interest in the essay as a creative, experimental form.
-I try to read and write more ‘public’ forms of scholarship.
+I have a strong interest in the essay as a creative, experimental form, and I try to engage with and write more ‘public’ forms of scholarship.
 I am particularly interested in forms of environmental writing, and the intersections between creative non-fiction, global ecological crisis and the arts of environmental justice and resistance.

 Selected publications in the Environmental Humanities: